AlexCruceru97/AWS-CloudCamp/journal/week1.md

 - containing only what is required at runtime
 So only stage 2 exists after building the image, which results in a smaller image.

+### Health checks added to multistage version
+- Created a new breanch "docker_multistage"
+- Had some trouble.
+As frontend has dependency of backend to be healthy, found out that my backend was unhealthy.
+The cause was found using ``` docker insepct *containerid* ``` and then searching for health, where shows health logs, and there says that curl was not found So I had to install it because my test use the curl command
+- Initialy installed in first stage of the docker file and this would still  show the container as unhealthy, fixed by moving to second stage.
+Also used different images as base, because if used slim in first stage and simple in second, would have some debian issue.
+- For frontend added initialy healthchecks and also installed the curl, but seems to be issue with the slim image because slim images remove a lot of Debian infrastructure.
+Removed that check because React dev server already crashes if it can’t start, Docker already knows if the container is running, This healthcheck adds almost no value.
+- Also found that if checks are going ok, when using docker ps, it will shows the status as healthy, but if a check fail, will show it as health:starting untill finishes all checks.